-The town is well connected to the rest of Cornwall by the A30, and St Ives, St Just, Helston and Hayle are all within a 20min drive.
+The town is well connected to the rest of Cornwall by the A30.
+St Ives, St Just, and Hayle are all within a 20 minutes drive.

 Penzance is the departure point for The Scillonian, a daily ferry service to the beautiful Isles of Scilly archipelago; you can also catch the Skybus service to the islands from nearby Land’s End airport.

 The Mexico Inn – This friendly family-run pub in Longrock is perfect for Sunday lunches with the family, or for those mid-week evenings when you just don’t fancy cooking.
 The food is a step up from regular pub grub but unpretentious; fish and chips and burgers regularly feature on the menu, as do more elaborate dishes showcasing fresh seafood and meat from local farms.

 Totti – This pizza place in the centre of Penzance is often described as one of the best in Cornwall.
 Authentic Italian ingredients and a revolving selection of classic and seasonally-inspired pizzas makes this a great takeaway option.

 Archie Browns – This popular health food shop is hidden away in Old Brewery Yard just off Causewayhead.
 Upstairs you’ll find an equally popular cafe serving juices and smoothies, delicious cakes and vegetarian breakfast and lunch – it’s a great spot to meet friends for a catch-up.